Last updated August 1, 2001

-UNL employees are encouraged to provide feedback and information to supervisors that may be helpful in building more effective and positive work relationships.
+University employees are encouraged to provide feedback and information to supervisors that may be helpful in building more effective and positive work relationships.
 The most desirable feedback is provided from the employee directly to the supervisor, and supervisors are expected to maintain an environment where employees feel free to offer constructive feedback about the supervisory relationship.
 Human Resources is available for consultation on topics connected with building good rapport with employees and creating a positive work environment.
-In addition, Human Resources provides ongoing training that is open to all UNL supervisors.
+In addition, Human Resources provides ongoing training that is open to all university supervisors.

 Suggested guidelines for evaluation of supervisors: